Scheduled CFPUA Service Outage, Precautionary Boil Water Advisory (PBWA)

 After Hours: (910) 622-8472

-WILMINGTON, NC, November 3, 2015: This Thursday, November 5, 2015, Cape Fear Public Utility Authority (CFPUA) will conduct a planned service outage and issue a precautionary boil water advisory (PBWA) for a small area of Wilmington near the intersection of Castle and S. 17th Streets.
-CFPUA will be repairing several broken valves found in the area during its Valve Replacement Program.
+WILMINGTON, NC, January 5, 2016: This Thursday, January 7, 2016, Cape Fear Public Utility Authority (CFPUA) will conduct a planned service outage and issue a precautionary boil water advisory (PBWA) for ALL of the Creekwood Estates section of Wilmington.
+CFPUA will be repairing a key broken water valve in the area found during its Valve Replacement Program.
 As part of CFPUA’s commitment to reliably deliver drinking water, its crews are moving through the entire water system over a three-year period to check nearly 15,000 valves for breaks and/or leaks.

 CFPUA is asking the media for assistance in getting out the word because of the number of addresses affected.
 Customers may also call into CFPUA’s Precautionary Boil Water Advisory Information Line at (910) 332-6500 for details.
 The Precautionary Boil Water Advisory shall be in effect until water quality testing has occurred and service has returned to normal, typically within 24 hours.
 The lifting of the advisory will occur in one or more of the following ways: hand-delivered announcement, a post on www.cfpua.org, a recorded phone message at 332-6500, and/or a press release to area media outlets.

 A precautionary boil water advisory is a public health announcement.
 When issued, the public should assume there is an elevated risk of their water being unsafe to drink.
 Advisories can be issued after: incidents that compromise the distribution system (ex. water main break); failure of/substantial interruption in water treatment processes that result in increased turbidity levels or particle counts; mechanical or equipment failure; violations of the total coliform rule or the turbidity standard of the surface water treatment rule; or a natural disaster. www.cdc.gov/healthywater/drinking.